 A fascinating country.
-Here we cover some of the basics. (see our book page for interesting reading on Morocco).
+Here we cover some of the basics.

 The Phoenicians explored this corner of Africa around 1000BC and found the area away from the coast to be inhabited by people they called barbaroi (meaning "not our people"), which later became known as the Berbers.
 The Berbers may have had links with the Celts, Basques, or tribes from the Lebanon.